PostHog/posthog.com/contents/blog/recommended-reading.md

 Basecamp’s online manifesto about how they build products echoes a lot of the same principles we believe in, from the importance of iterative development to the focus on user feedback.
 David, who built several successful products before joining PostHog, thinks it’s a resource everyone can benefit from — not just engineers.

-“It very simply talks about avoiding ‘work work’,” says David.
-“The focus on getting your product in front of customers as early as possible so that you avoid a bunch of implicit assumptions and sunk costs is particularly resonant.”
+David's review: “It very simply talks about avoiding ‘work work’.
+The focus on getting your product in front of customers as early as possible so that you avoid a bunch of implicit assumptions and sunk costs is particularly resonant.”

 > **Putting it into practice:** User feedback is _really_ important to us.
 So important that [we encourage everyone to get it!](/handbook/product/user-feedback)